CDSoft/bang/example/README.md

 Bang example
 ============

-This example show how to:
+This example shows how to:

 - discover source files actually present in the repository
     - no redundant hard coded file lists (redundancy means painful maintenance)
-- multiplatform compilation
+- cross-compile the same sources for multiple platforms
-    - compilation for several platform without any dirty copy/paste
+    - compilation for several platforms without any dirty copy/paste
+- describe static libraries:
-- in the `lib` directory, each sub-directory is a library compiled and archived in its own `.a` file
+  in the `lib` directory, each sub-directory is a library compiled and archived in its own `.a` file
+- describe executables:
-- in the `bin` directory, each C source file is the main file of a binary containing this C file as well as libraries from the `lib` directory.
+  in the `bin` directory, each C source file is the main file of a binary containing this C file as well as libraries from the `lib` directory.

 [`build.lua`](build.lua) contains Lua code that produces [`build.ninja`](build.ninja)